Bernard-LTW/CompSci_IA/README.md

 ### Ingredients Storage(Success Criteria #2)

 My client needed to be able to post recipes and their respective details in an organized way.
 While designing the system for that, I noticed a problem.
 That is that there would only be one column for ingredients inside the table but there would be a different number of ingredients inputted by the user.
 To resolve this, I could take two approaches, one is JSON string.
 A JSON string is a string representation of a JSON data structure.
 It's very universal and is language dependent which means that it will be able to work easily with any programming language.
 However, storing a JSON string inside a relational database like SQLite is not very efficient as we would be building a database with in a column of the database.
-Thus, the more resonable approach to this would be
+Thus, the more resonable approach to this would be to use another table of the database with relation back to the `Recipes` table.

 ![](Assets/JS_Showcase.jpg)